tsimeonov/Computer-Science/Data Science/Data Analyst in SQL/03 Joining data in SQL/03_Set theory for sql koins.md

         continent,
         MAX(indep_year) AS most_recent
     FROM states
-    GRPUP BY continent) AS sub
+    GROUP BY continent) AS sub
 WHERE monarchs.continent = sub.continent
 ORDER BY continent;
 ```